orbs-network/orbs-spec/encoding/gossip/protobuf-over-tcp.md

 * TCP socket between peers with raw data transmitted over it according to the wire format.

 * The gossip protocol is a stream of MemBuffers encoded payloads.
 Each gossip message can be comprised of several payloads that are streamed in succession.
+  * Each chunk (MemBuffer) in the stream is always padded to 4 bytes.

 * Wire format (for a single message transmission over the socket):
     * `protocol.MessageHeader` size in bytes (4 bytes, little endian).